DocumentationBook/SphinxDocumentation/index.rst

    :caption: Contents:

 There are two software products branded as Sphinx.
-This book is about the well-known documentation tool, also called Sphinx-doc to distinguish it.
+This book is about the well-known documentation tool also called Sphinx-doc to distinguish it.